-If it is a small department or a contractor they may not have the time to embrace ideas that have not been handed down by C-Level.
-If it is an in-house IT department with tech adopters they may be more inclined to assist.
-Do not try to work this change thru IT first but be aware of how it effects them in the long run, when it does get past down from the top, they could be the final cross-check as the experts in their field and they could “stone-wall” it.
-Most often companies selling SAAS will work the IT department first but there still has to be a real good reason for them to care to make a change; and that is where the users buy-in is important.
+If it is a small department or a contractor, they may not have the time to embrace ideas that have not been handed down by C-Level.
+If it is an in-house IT department with tech adopters, they may be more inclined to assist.
+Do not try to work this change thru IT first, but be aware of how it affects them in the long run when it does get past down from the top, they could be the final cross-check as the experts in their field and they could “stone-wall” it.
+Most often, companies selling SAAS will work the IT department first, but there still has to be a real good reason for them to care to make a change; and that is where the user’s buy-in is essential.

-If you don’t have an IT department and if the SAAS guarantees plug and play (with a certain amount of internet bandwidth to users), you may find that aligning the users and getting their buy-in influence over the CEO for the Tech change may be an easier process.
+If you don’t have an IT department and if the SAAS guarantees plug and play (with a certain amount of internet bandwidth to users), you may find that aligning the users and getting their buy-in influence over the CEO for the Tech change may be a more straightforward process.

-If you are the champion of the Tech align yourself with a good partner on the Tech side before you go in the ring, they need to make it easy for you to understand the big picture, the bottom-line and ROI.
-If you are not getting what you need from your assigned sales person at the company – not just an “order taker”, ask for them to supply additional people who may be able to break it down in a different way so that you understand completely what you are championing.
-Also, are they prepared to take on the IT Dept.? with your groundwork you will be able to provide insight how they function.
+If you are the Champion of the Tech, align yourself with a good partner on the Tech side before you go in the ring, they need to make it easy for you to understand the big picture, the bottom-line, and ROI.
+If you are not getting what you need from your assigned salesperson at the company – not just an “order taker,” ask for them to supply additional people who may be able to break it down in a different way so that you understand completely what you are championing.
+Also, are they prepared to take on the IT Dept.? with your groundwork, you will be able to provide insight into how they function.

 - Admins or Office Managers, Check-out OfficeNinjas http://officeninjas.com/ to find more Apps/Tech/SAAS that may be good for your office: http://officeninjas.com/category/tech-tools/